COUNTIFS Function in Excel with Multiple Criteria from Different Sheet

 6. Using Wildcard Characters to Count Missing Information

 You can apply the Wildcard characters in the COUNTIFS function with multiple criteria from a different sheet in Excel.
-Now, let’s find out how many students have given their all information.
+Now, let’s find out how many students have given them all the information.
 The steps are given below.

 Steps: